-Agenda materials will be available online no later than 120 hours prior to each regular meeting in compliance with the City Code and a chair script will be provided for each meeting to help guide the discussion.
+Agenda materials will be available online no later than 120 hours prior to each regular meeting in compliance with the City Code and a chair script is provided to help the chair guide the meeting.

 IV.
 Conclusion

 Thank you for your enthusiasm to serve as chair or vice chair.
 You have the following partners to collaborate with in facilitating inclusive, transparent, and productive commission meetings: